espsrc/spsrc_user_docs/docs/user_access.md

 # User access

+Currently, the protoSRC@IAA-CSIC may be accessed by researchers from ???????
+Time on the protoSRC@IAA-CSIC cloud platform is allocated via ????????

 ## How to apply for access

-Currently, the protoSRC@IAA-CSIC may be accessed by researchers from ???????
-Time on the protoSRC@IAA-CSIC computing facility is allocated via ????????

 Please apply for access through ?????
 (Webform?
 Email?
 Platform?) ????

+For any queries please do not hesitate to contact the support team at ska-itsupport@iaa.csic.es.

+## Logging in

 SDC2 participants will be provided with an IP address and two port numbers: 1) one port for SSH access, and 2) another port for access with a remote desktop application.

-Other users please apply for access through ?????
-(Webform?
-Email?
-Platform?) ????

-For any queries please do not hesitate to contact the support team at ska-itsupport@iaa.csic.es.

 ## SSH access